 After the morning shoot of the Twin Towers, we headed for The Face Suites Hotel Kuala Lumpur where we checked in and stayed for a few days.
 Also took some photos and videos of this lovely new hotel, which we will share in a future blog post.

 In the evening, we had a look a the popular infinity pool of the hotel.
 The infinity pool is popular because of the amazing view of the city and the Petronas Twin Towers as well as KL Tower.
-In fact, the featured image (cover photo of this post) was one of the photos taken from the infinity pool of the hotel.
-We will be writing more about the hotel, and sharing photos and videos of the hotel as well as the breathtaking view soon.
-Do sign up for our newsletter to get updated (look out for the sign-up popup)
+In fact, the featured video(on our home page) was one of the photos taken from the infinity pool of the hotel.

 We were hungry, and thought why not go to Suria KLCC and have dinner?
 At the same time, we could grab the opportunity to take photos and videos of the Twin Towers at night.
 The video below was taken when we were very close to the building.
 Just below it in fact!
 We started with a shot of the fountain below and slowly panned all the way up to the top where the spires are.

 While the Petronas Twin Towers Kuala is majestic during the day, it dazzles by night.
 The tall building sparkles like a gem from a distance, and shines brilliantly at close quarters.

 Here is a photo of the sparkling skyscraper taken during the night:

 There are always many people, mostly tourists, hanging around the garden and mini fountain area on the ground level, just outside the main entrance of the structure.
 Do not be intimidated.
 Just dive in and find some space to get that photo of you and the Twin Towers.
 Thankfully, people are generally nice, and everybody gets a chance for a photo of a lifetime.